Panoptikum-social/blog.panoptikum.social/pages/listener-manual.md

 With your upload of the file you support Panoptikum - the information is needed for the listing of a podcast and the introduction to new podcasts based on your current subscriptions and likes.

+### My Data

+<kbd>My Data</kbd> opens the page Account and offers all your data as a
+JSON-File with a Download button and shows you all your stored data.
+You can check what is stored the different areas and delete it per area.
+In the area itself you can either delete all entries or just individual entries.

+Areas and possibilies
+* OPML File: list of uploaded files, manageable in My OPMLs
+* Personas: overview to your personas
+* Invoices: all your Panoptikum invoices with date and file
+* Subscribed Podcasts: list of all your subscriptions (links to podcast show page)
+* Followed Podcasts: list of all podcasts followed by you (links to podcast show page)
+* Liked Podcasts: list of all podcasts liked by you (links to podcast show page)
+* Liked Episodes: list of all podcast episodes liked by you (links to episode show page)
+* Liked Chapters: list of all podcast episode chapters liked by you (links to episode show page)
+* Liked Users: list of all users liked by you (links to user show page)
+* Followed Users: list of all users followed by you (links to user show page)
+* Followed Personas: list of all personas followed by you (links to persona show page)
+* Liked Personas: list of all personas liked by you (links to persona show page)
+* Followed Categories: list of all categories followed by you (links to category show page)
+* Liked Categories: list of all categories liked by you (links to category show page)
+* Messages: list of all your messages with its text
+* Recommendations: list of all your recommendations with its text and the name of the recommended podcast or podcast episode

+The page closes with the Danger Zone.
+You can directly delete your account there.
+With <kbd>Delete my account</kbd> your account including all the stored data is deleted.

+Panoptikum can not restore your account after this action, but you can always sign up for a new Panoptikum account.

 ## Recommendations and Likes